-10They define monetary policy in terms of an interest rate rule that respond to the price level or average inflation.
+10Their loss function differs from a quadratic welfare approximation in putting a larger weight on output gap volatility, and they define monetary policy in terms of an interest rate rule that responds to the price level or average inflation.
 Defining regimes in terms of what variables appear in an instrument rule contrasts with approaches that define regimes in terms of the objectives or goals adopted by the central bank.
-IT and PLT are defined in terms of the objectives in Vestin (2006) and Billi (2017, 2018); see also Svensson (2003) and the analysis of AIT in Walsh (2003, 2019).
 For a discussion of the choice between rules and goals in the context of monetary policy design, see Walsh (2015).